conso/katacombs/README.md

   * #### *Looking*
-    **LOOK** allows to look in every direction to have an idea of the surrounding environment or an item.
+    **LOOK** allows to look in every direction to have an idea of the surroundings or a better description of an item.

 ```
+LOST IN SHOREDITCH.
 YOU ARE STANDING AT THE END OF BRICK LANE BEFORE A SMALL BRICK BUILDING CALLED THE OLD TRUMAN BREWERY.
 AROUND YOU IS A FOREST OF INDIAN RESTAURNTS.
 A SMALL STREAM OF CRAFTED BEER FLOWS OUT OF THE BUILDING AND DOWN A GULLY.
 > LOOK N
 I CAN SEE A BRICK BUILDING WITH A SIGN SAYING "TRUMAN BREWERY" AND A WOODEN WHITE DOOR
 ```

+   #### World correctness
+   The only requirement for the world to be correct is that the locations must have mutual references to each other.
+That means that if from location A going South I end up in location B, then from location B going North I must end up in location A. Same principle should be valid for all cardinal points, but also when going up and down.

 #### Interact with the environment
 There are several commands for interacting with the environment.
 These commands are always composed by two parts: the action and the object.
 Usually the object is specified in the main description or in the result of the LOOK command.